AucaCoyan/blog/src/content/blog/python.md

 ### YouTube videos

 - [This specific video](https://www.youtube.com/watch?v=cKPlPJyQrt4) by James Powell "So you want to be a Python expert" is insightful, even if you don't understand most of the features that are mentioned in the video.
 Watch it for the plot.
-The other videos by James Powell aren't very thoughtful.
+The other videos by James Powell aren't very thoughtful but they can help you in a thing or two.

 # Interesting things

 - [PrettyErrors](https://github.com/onelivesleft/PrettyErrors) turns Exceptions into a beautiful poem.
 - [bpython](https://www.bpython-interpreter.org/) is a colorful REPL for python.
-Unfortunately only works for POSIX systems
+Unfortunately only works for POSIX systems.
+- [Raw SQL, SQL Query Builder, or ORM?](https://www.youtube.com/watch?v=x1fCJ7sUXCM) Arjan gives a comprehensive view of all the options available.

 # tips and tricks